 - Repair invoices – all work completed with dates, mileage, and descriptions

-- Tyre records – replacement dates, tread depths at replacement, premature wear patterns
+- Tyre records – replacement dates, tread depths at replacement

 - Brake system servicing – particularly important for high-mileage fleets